peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ```
 Node configuration is done by editing the file `lib/nodes/link_setup.py`.
 This
 creates the following variables:
- 1. `gateway` MAC address of the gateway as a 12 character bytestring.
+ 1. `gateway` MAC address of the gateway as a 12 character string.
  2. `debug` `True` to output debug messages.
  3. `channel` Set to channel number if fixed, else `None`.
  4. `credentials` Set to `None` if channel is fixed else `('ssid', 'password')`.